pnewsam/dev-notes/README.md

-# Dev Notes
+# Frontend Notes

-A collection of notes from learnings in software engineering.
+A collection of notes from learnings in frontend engineering.